srknthbala/Operance/README.md

 ### Eventually, you should see this:
 ![alt text](images/cmdimport.png)

-### Press `Emter` with the CMD window highlighted to close it, and the training environment should be active in another window.
+### Press `Enter` with the CMD window highlighted to close it, and the training environment should be active in another window.
 ![alt text](images/loading.png)

 ## Example Scenario